yblockcha1n/Go-Ethereum/README.md

 ./Go-Ethereum
 ```

-**3. When prompted, enter the message you want to include in the transaction.
+**3. When prompted, enter the message you want to include in the transaction.**

-4. The application will convert your message to HEX, create a transaction including this data, and send it to the Sepolia Testnet.
+**4. The application will convert your message to HEX, create a transaction including this data, and send it to the Sepolia Testnet.**

-5. Wait for the transaction to be confirmed.
+**5. Wait for the transaction to be confirmed.
 The application will display the transaction hash and block number once confirmed.**

 ## Important Notes